AndraN20/Libro/README.md

 ### Reading Experience

 - **EPUB Reader**: Built-in EPUB reader with a clean, customizable interface.
-- **Reading Progress Tracking**: Automatically saves and syncs reading position across devices.
+- **Reading Progress Tracking**: Automatically saves and syncs reading position with the database.
 - **Annotations and Interactions**: Support for highlights, bookmarks, and notes within books.

 ### Format Conversion